Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Experiments

 \subsection{Data Selection}

-To systematically evaluate the multimodal report generated by Multimodal DeepResearcher, we constructed a dataset comprising 100 real-world topics curated from public websites that feature multimodal reports crafted by human experts, i.e., Pew Research~\cite{pewresearch}, Our World in Data~\cite{owid} and Open Knowledge Foundation~\cite{okf}.
+To systematically evaluate the multimodal report generated by Multimodal DeepResearcher, we constructed MultimodalReportBench, a benchmark comprising 100 real-world topics curated from public websites that feature multimodal reports crafted by human experts, i.e., Pew Research~\cite{pewresearch}, Our World in Data~\cite{owid} and Open Knowledge Foundation~\cite{okf}.
 Pew Research informs the public about issues, attitudes and trends shaping the world through research report.
 Our World in Data presents empirical data and research on global development challenges through web publications.
 The Open Knowledge Foundation is dedicated to promoting open data and content across all domains, ensuring information accessibility.
-These sources contain exemplary multimodal reports, making their topics appropriate for our evaluation task.
+These sources contain exemplary multimodal reports, making their topics appropriate for our task.

 The topics are then used as inputs for multimodal report generation.
 To ensure that our dataset applies to the real-world scenario, we meticulously curated topics spanning 10 categories, such as travel, energy and education.
-Table~\ref{tab:topic_distribution} presents the distribution of topics.
-We also collected 6 multimodal reports with no overlapping in topics to serve as exemplar reports for in-context learning, as described in Section~\ref{sec:transform}.
+The distribution of topic categories is provided in Appendix~\ref{appendix:details-data}.
+We also collected 6 multimodal reports with no overlapping in topics to serve as exemplar reports for in-context learning.